StamfordAnother Zoom Event in Lincolnshire

 A free to enter event

-This free to enter event is held on the Meadows close to the town centre and all public transport stops including the train station, so getting to and from the venue couldn’t be easier.
+This free to enter event is held on the Meadows close to the town centre.
+All public transport stops are nearby including the train station, so getting to and from the venue couldn’t be easier.
 Stamford itself offers a wealth of independent shops, so come to the festival and stay for the day to enjoy the gems within one of England’s most picturesque towns.

-Children’s entertainment, rides and slides add to the relaxed atmosphere and with the Stamford Music Festival running concurrently throughout the Saturday, you might just decide to make a weekend of it.
+Children’s entertainment, rides and slides add to the relaxed atmosphere.
+Plus with the Stamford Music Festival running concurrently throughout the Saturday, you might just decide to make a weekend of it.

 Travel by road – The A1 main trunk road from London to Edinburgh passes close to Grantham and Stamford.
 From the M1, leave at junction 25 and take the A52 from Derby to Grantham, or leave at junction 21 and take the A46/607 from Leicester to Stamford.